 Now that Orr has graduated, he plans to move Maply to Austin and continue to expand the company there.
 He will build new maps for different areas, test out larger local events and network with other business professionals.
 His drive and entrepreneurial spirit has helped him grow personally and professionally at Mizzou and will undoubtedly make a splash in the real world.

-Check out the Maply website at maplyapp.com to learn more and download it for free on the App Store.
+Download the Maply app for free on the App Store.